 How many bank accounts and credit cards do you have?
 When you become an expat, that number could easily double.
 And depending on your new country, you could be juggling two or three different currencies as well!

 Our quest to find a flat in London was nothing like an episode of House Hunters International.
 Unfortunately, it was a lot more involved than spending an afternoon looking at attractive properties and choosing our favorite of the three.
-London’s rental market is competitive and pricey, and as expats with no UK credit history, my husband and I were at a disadvantage.

 Photo albums.
 Board games.
 A wedding dress.
 It’s remarkable how much stuff we accumulate over time.
 But if you learn how to declutter before moving abroad, you can purge the excess and make a few bucks in the process.